symfony/symfony-docs/reference/constraints/UniqueEntity.rst

 **type**: ``string`` **default**: The name of the first `field`_

-.. versionadded:: 2.1
-    The ``errorPath`` option was added in Symfony 2.1.

 If the entity violates constraint the error message is bound to the first field in `fields`_.
 If there are more than one fields, you may want to map the error message to another field.